Do you have regular periods each month? If not, ovulation problems could be affecting your fertility.

 When does ovulation occur?

 Many women are able to track and predict exactly when ovulation occurs each month using a number of different ovulation detection methods.
-The Attain Fertility® Planner can help you keep track of your monthly ovulation symptoms.

 When ovulation, fertilization and implantation are healthy and successful, pregnancy begins!
 If problems with ovulation, fertilization, or implantation occur, conception is more difficult.
 Unfortunately, some women may have risk factors that put them at higher risk for ovulation problems.